 All the interactions to add liquidity or to create Balancer pools on our UIs happen through a proxy.
-This way our UI can simplify the UX by avoiding to ask for token approvals for every new pool the user interacts with.
+This way our UI can simplify the UX by avoiding token approvals on every new pool the user interacts with.

-You'll be asked to setup a proxy when your address is interacting with our UI for the first time, for example if you click on "Create Pool" on our pool management interface:
+You'll be asked to setup a proxy when your address is interacting with our UI for the first time.
+For example, when you click on "Create Pool" on our pool management interface:

 The proxy setup waits for 10 confirmations to be extra safe.

 An interesting observation: we use the same DSProxy smart contracts as MakerDAO, so if you have an MCD vault already you won't need to create another proxy!

 At the moment you can only create shared pools on our UI.
 There will be soon the option to create and manage private pools.
 As a reminder: